 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy.

 Loveless, John P.; Pritchard, M. E.; and Kukowski, K., "Testing Mechanisms of Subduction Zone Segmentation and Seismogenesis With Slip Distributions From Recent Andean Earthquakes" (2010).
-Faculty Publications.
-2.
+Geosciences: Faculty Publications, Smith College, Northampton, MA.